garethltm/obsibrain/sc900/Microsoft Defender portal.md

 ## Investigation & response
 The investigation and response tab includes access to incidents and alerts, hunting, actions & submissions, and a partner catalog.![A screenshot of the Microsoft Defender portal showing the selections available for investigation and response.
 They are incidents and alerts, hunting, actions and submissions, and partner catalog.](https://learn.microsoft.com/en-us/training/wwl-sci/describe-threat-protection-with-microsoft-365-defender/media/investigation-response-v2.png)
 ### Incidents & alerts
+An incident in the [[Microsoft Defender portal]] is a collection of related alerts, assets, investigations, and evidence to give you a comprehensive look into the entire breadth of an attack.
+It serves as a case file that your SOC can use to investigate that attack and manage, implement, and document the response to it.
+Because the [[Microsoft Defender portal]] is built upon a unified security operations platform, you get a view of all incidents including incidents generated from the suite of [[Microsoft Defender XDR]] solutions, [[Microsoft Sentinel]], and other solutions.

+Within an incident, you analyze the alerts that affect your network, understand what they mean, and collate the evidence so that you can devise an effective remediation plan.
+The information provided for an incident includes:
+- The full story of the attack, including all the alerts, assets, and remediation actions taken.
+- All the alerts related to the incident.
+- All the assets (devices, users, mailboxes, and apps) that have been identified to be part of or related to the incident.
+- All the automated investigations triggered by the alerts in the incident.
+- All the supported evidence and response.

+If your organization is onboarded to [[Microsoft Security Copilot]] you can also view an incident summary, guided responses, and more.